ramirezlab/COVID-protein-drug-network/R-NetworkAnalysis/README.md

     Vertex$N <- c(1:length(Vertex$Degree))
 ```

-We will consider the top 50% nodes for degree, centrality, betweenness and PageRank, an the top 1% for closeness given the nature of this parameter.
+Now, we will consider the top 50% nodes for degree, centrality, betweenness and PageRank, an the top 1% for closeness given the nature of this parameter.

 ```R
     Vertex$DegreeCat <- ifelse(Vertex$Degree < 0.5, "no", "yes")